-On the basis of trekking difficulty level, remoteness, and availability, there are three types of trekking in Nepal.
-Among them, Tea House Treks are common and widely organize by treks and tour operators in Nepal.
-En route to the popular trekking trails, we can easily find tea houses but for the remote part of Nepal, where only a few human settlements are available, Camping Treks is the only option to discover such places.
-For those travelers who are more interested to get insight into the cultural aspects of Nepal, Homestay Trek is the best.
-As reputed treks and tour operators in Nepal, Nepal Adventure Team provides you all three types of trekking in Nepal.
+Types of Trekki Based on trekking difficulty level, remoteness, and availability, there are three types of trekking in Nepal.
+Among them, Tea House Treks are common and widely organized by treks and tour operators in Nepal.
+En route to the popular trekking trails, we can easily find tea houses but for the remote part of Nepal, where only a few human settlements are available, Camping Treks are the only option to discover such places.
+For those travelers who are more interested in getting insight into the cultural aspects of Nepal, Homestay Trek is the best.
+As a reputed treks and tour operator in Nepal, Nepal Adventure Team provides you with all three types of trekking in Nepal.

 Trekking in Nepal is divided into three categories: